scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 Once decorated, line_profiler provides a great deal of information for each line of the function, including how many times each line was invoked and the total amount of time spent on each line.
-An example of line_profiler output for the function "xypix" is shown in Figure :ref:`lineprofiler`.
-This information was vital to our optimization efforts because it could point to functions that were particularly expensive, such as numpy's legval or scipy's erf.
+An example of line_profiler output for the function :code:`xypix` is shown in Figure :ref:`lineprofiler`.
+This information was vital to our optimization efforts because it could point to functions that were particularly expensive, such as numpy's :code:`legval` or scipy's :code:`erf`.
 Once we had this information, we could make decisions about how to reduce the time spent in these functions, either by speeding up the functions themselves through JIT compiling, or by restructuring the code to make the functions either less